mcraig2342/mod_0_skills/classes/class_2.md

 Methods:
-changeName (modifies employeeName string) newJob (adds a new job to the array of jobs) giveRaise (increases wage float by 10 percent) workNow (modifies isWorking boolean to true)
+changeName (modifies employeeName string) assignNewJobs (adds a new job to the array of jobs) giveRaise (increases wage float by 10 percent) workNow (modifies isWorking boolean to true)